-Today, the castle operates more like a museum, depicting what daily life for the MacNab family was like at that time.
+Today, the castle operates as a museum, depicting what daily life for the MacNab family was like at that time.
 It also offers insights into 19th-century life in Hamilton and throughout Ontario.
-Interpreters and hosts dressed in costume will guide you through the castle’s rooms and grounds, divulging the story of the MacNab family and its crew of trusty servants.
+Interpreters and hosts dressed in costume will guide you through the castle’s rooms and grounds, divulging the story of the MacNab family and staff.

-Dundurn Castle’s coach house was completed in the 1870s and is now home to The Castle Shop.
-You’ll find handmade souvenirs, crafts and gifts from Canadian makers.
-For those looking for a unique event space, the castle rents out the former hayloft on its shop’s upper level.
-This space can accommodate up to 120 guests.
+Dundurn Castle’s coach house was completed in the 1870s and is now home to The Castle Shop, where you’ll find handmade souvenirs, crafts and gifts from Canadian makers.

-Dundurn Castle also entertains groups with workshops and immersive learning experiences.
 One of the most popular events is the MacNab’s Kitchen Workshop.
-Here you’ll make traditional recipes in the castle’s historic kitchen while using local ingredients (some grown right on the grounds in the garden).
+Follow traditional recipes in the castle’s historic kitchen using local ingredients, some grown right on the grounds in the garden.
 Another favourite experience is The Heights Tour, which dives deep into the War of 1812.

-You’ll also find green spaces for walking and the Hamilton Military Museum on the Dundurn Castle grounds.
+The Hamilton Military Museum is also located on the Dundurn Castle grounds.
 Educational displays depict scenes and artifacts from several battles, including the War of 1812, the Rebellions of 1837, the Boer War, World War I and World War II.
 The museum also focuses on the role of women in the Canadian military.

-Because Dundurn Castle is near Hamilton’s centre, you may want to enjoy some of the city’s other sites.
-Many castle visitors opt to combine their time with a stroll through Harvey Park to enjoy views over Burlington Bay.
-You’ll find a waterfront trail that takes you to a lookout point at the historic Thomas B. McQuesten High Level Bridge, built in 1932.
+Dundurn Castle is near Hamilton’s centre, so enjoy some of the city’s other sites.
+Stroll through Harvey Park to enjoy views over Burlington Bay – the waterfront trail leads to a lookout point at the historic Thomas B. McQuesten High Level Bridge, built in 1932.

-Just across Highway 403 is the RBG Cootes Paradise Sanctuary, an impressive outdoor preserve where you can enjoy walking, hiking, birding, boating and plenty of other activities in nature.
-The green space is part of the Royal Botanical Gardens of Hamilton, the largest of its kind in Canada.
-You’ll find five separate garden areas featuring 27 km of nature trails across over 2,400 acres of land.
-There are more than 180,000 plants to enjoy, which come from over 2,300 different species.
+Just across Highway 403 is the RBG Cootes Paradise Sanctuary, an impressive outdoor preserve where you can enjoy hiking, birding and boating.
+The green space is part of the Royal Botanical Gardens, the largest of its kind in Canada.
+Five separate garden areas feature 27 km of nature trails across over 2,400 acres of land with over 180,000 plants to enjoy.

 The city of Hamilton is known for its large number of waterfalls.
 The nearest cascades to Dundurn Castle are Chedoke Falls and Cliffview Falls.
-Another local favourite is Albion Falls, and you can even drive to the famous Niagara Falls in just about one hour.
+Another local favourite is Albion Falls.